simeononsecurity/simeononsecurity.ch/content/articles/windows-hardening-best-practices-secure-windows-10-windows-11/index.en.md

 ## Introduction

 Windows operating systems are widely used by individuals and organizations around the world.
-To ensure the security and integrity of these systems, it is essential to implement **Windows hardening best practices**.
+To ensure the security and integrity of these systems, you need to implement **Windows hardening best practices**.
 Hardening involves securing the operating system by reducing its attack surface and mitigating potential vulnerabilities.
 This article will explore the best practices for hardening both **Windows 10** and the newer **Windows 11** operating systems, providing valuable insights to enhance the security of your Windows environment.

 ______